That’s why we made it a printable list of the healthiest choices. This makes it so much easier to choose the best foods for you.

 NOTE: Fiber count for most packaged foods is listed on the label.

-Research clearly shows that increasing these healthy foods in your diet can help you to live a longer, healthier, more vibrant disease-free life.
+Research clearly shows that increasing these healthy foods from the high fiber foods list in your diet can help you to live a longer, healthier, more vibrant disease-free life.

 For example, recently the British Medical Journal published a study, adding even more evidence to the mound of research, that eating more whole grains decreases your risk of heart disease, stroke, cancer, diabetes, respiratory diseases, infectious diseases and all causes of death.